samizdatonline/samizdat/README.md

 While this project is all about masking DNS from censors, it should not mask its purpose to the open internet.
-For example, it should present a clear user-agent to the sites that routed.
+For example, it should present a clear user-agent to the sites that are routed.
 This will help us gain the cooperation of news outlets that might otherwise view it as theft.

 ## Systems Config